sstone/lightning-rfc/07-routing-gossip.md

       * data:
         * [`1`:`query_option_flags`]

-`query_option_flags` is a bit field.
+`query_option_flags` is a bitfield encoded on a single byte (its TLV length is always 1).
 Bits have the following meaning:

 | Bit Position  | Meaning                 |
 | ------------- | ----------------------- |
 | 0             | Sender wants timestamps |
 | 1             | Sender wants checksums  |

+Though it is possible, it would not be very useful to ask for checksums without asking for timestamps too: the receiving node may have an older `channel_update` with a different checksum, asking for it would be useless.
+And if a `channel_update` checksum is actually 0 (which is quite unlikely) it will not be queried.

 1. type: 264 (`reply_channel_range`) (`gossip_queries`)
 2. data: